makovalab-psu/NoiseCancellingRepeatFinder/README.md

                            (but default, we don't filter by length) --progress=<number>      periodically report how many reads we've processed

-Given a genome and simulated reads sampled by simulate_reads_v4, and the corresponding cigars file, alignments are reconstructed.
-Note that this is *not* an aliger; it is just reconstructing the alignment truth that the simulate_reads_v4 created.
+Given a genome and simulated reads sampled by ncrf_read_simulator, and the corresponding cigars file, alignments are reconstructed.
+Note that this is *not* an aliger; it is just reconstructing the alignment truth that the ncrf_read_simulator created.

 Note that by default we store the entire genome in memory.
 If the genome is large, this could create memory issues.
 The --chromosomes option can be used to